If you’re running on autopilot or going through the motions, there are ways you can get emotionally unstuck.

 If the way you feel is affecting your ability to function, it can help to make an appointment with a mental health professional.

 “Seeking help through counseling or therapy should be a routine and preventive form of healthcare, like seeing the dentist or the doctor,” says Marter.
 “You shouldn’t wait until your suffering is so great that you feel burnt out.”

-What does it mean to be emotionally stuck?
+What does it mean to be emotionally or mentally stuck in life?
 Only you know what that feels like for you, and the reasoning behind it.